rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 ---

 ## Important: Name Autofill Issue

 ::: warning Check Your Name Before Submitting
-Some browsers may autofill your name incorrectly — First Name and Last Name may be swapped.
-Verify both fields are correct before submitting and manually correct them if needed.
+Some browsers may autofill your first and last name into the wrong fields.
+Verify both are correct before submitting and manually correct them if needed.
 :::

 ---